 - If serving the fried avocados with shrimp salad as a light lunch dish, toss the salad greens with the vinaigrette and divide evenly between 4 salad plates.
 Top with the fried avocados and shrimp salad, garnish with chives.

-It is also delicious without frying the avocado.
+This recipe is also delicious without frying the avocado.
 Just cut the avocados in half and remove the seed.
 Then, fill the avocado with Chipotle Shrimp Salad and serve on a bed of greens for a great lunch.

 We love hearing from you so, give it a try and let me know how you liked it—fried or not fried.